haosulab/ManiSkill/docs/source/user_guide/tutorials/custom_tasks/advanced.md

-# Custom Tasks (Advanced Features)
+# Advanced Features

 This page covers nearly every feature useful for task building in ManiSkill.
-If you haven't already it is recommended to get a better understanding of how GPU simulation generally works described on [this page](../concepts/gpu_simulation.md).
+If you haven't already it is recommended to get a better understanding of how GPU simulation generally works described on [this page](../../concepts/gpu_simulation.md).
 It can provide some good context for various terminology and ideas presented in this advanced features tutorial.

 ## Custom/Extra State